Vadim-in-Git/LinAlg/README.md

 # LinAlg
 Calculation of distance between point, line, segment.
-Benchmarking.
+Profiling.
 Testing.

-You need to create directory "workdir", where .json will appear, so you could insert it in chrome://tracing
+You need to use chrome:\\tracing to load .json and explore profiling